Tsukasa is originally from Kobe, Japan. After 10 years in New York City, he is currently residing in Toronto, Canada.

-Tsukasa’s recent film credit includes a lead role in “The Misadventures of Incredible Dr. Wonderfoot” directed by Brett Glass and Grier Dill (“Best in Show” winner at Flux Fest 2013) , ”TORU” directed by Jonathan Minard and Scott Rashap, “KASUMI” directed by Misaki Matsui (Voice-Over, Independent Spirit Award, Monaco International Film Festival), “Hirosaki Players” directed by Jeff Sousa (ofﬁcial selection at over 17 international ﬁlm festivals and received numerous awards including Best Narrative Short Award from Woodstock Festival, Audience Choice Award from IFP, Best Short Narrative from Beijing International Movie Festival, and many more,) and “Park” directed by award-winning director Mari Kawade (official selection at six international film festivals including Queens International Film Festival.)
+Tsukasa’s recent film credit includes a supporting role in “Toru” a critically acclaimed Sundance film directed by Jonathan Minard and Scott Rashap (Sundance Film Festival Premiered, Distributed by Academy-winning A24) and a lead role in “The Misadventures of Incredible Dr. Wonderfoot” directed by Brett Glass and Grier Dill (“Best in Show” winner at Flux Fest 2013) , “KASUMI” directed by Misaki Matsui (Voice-Over, Independent Spirit Award, Monaco International Film Festival), “Hirosaki Players” directed by Jeff Sousa (ofﬁcial selection at over 17 international ﬁlm festivals and received numerous awards including Best Narrative Short Award from Woodstock Festival, Audience Choice Award from IFP, Best Short Narrative from Beijing International Movie Festival, and many more,) and “Park” directed by award-winning director Mari Kawade (official selection at six international film festivals including Queens International Film Festival.)

 Tsukasa has been performing at numerous prestigious venues such as the Japan Society and Abingdon Theatre in NYC.
 He also hosted Enjoy Japan 2013 at the world-renowned Lincoln Center.